-Processing the death of a family member can be very challenging, and the grieving process can be very painful.
+Processing the death of a family member can be very challenging.
+The grieving process can be very painful.
 Most people will experience the pain of losing a close family member or a loved one at least once in their lifetime.
 No one likes to talk about death.
-However, death is the one thing that is inevitable and the one appointment that we all must keep.
+However, death is the one inevitable thing and the one appointment that we all must keep.

 With the death of a loved one, such as a family member or a spouse you will experience a period of grieving.
 Mourning is a natural human emotion.
 We grieve because we are trying to recover from the tragic disappointment of death.
 The healing process can be short, or it can last for several months.
 Whether the process of mourning is short or long, the death of losing a family member is an emotional pain that compares to no other.